chrissherlock/inside-libreoffice/README.md

 ## Work in progress
 I've chosen GitBook as my publishing medium because it has an intuitive distribution mechanism (git! and the editor is super easy to use), integrates with GitHub where I have an account, and because it's almost Wiki like in that I can make my changes, if I need to I can revert them, or branch the content - whatever is necessary :-) I can also accept pull requests on GitHub, if anyone so desires.
+GitBook also has a minimal and intutive design that doesn't get in the way of the subject matter.

 What this does mean, however, is that the book is a work in progress.
 Initially, it is half formed and I'm still trying to work out the structure.
 I'm also reading through the code as I go so this is as much an exercise for me to understand LibreOffice's codebase as it is to enlighten the reader!